Roger Guilhem: Career

+In 1944, at just 19 years old, Roger Guilhem became Junior French Rugby Union Champion with ASC (Association Sportive Carcassonnaise), before switching codes to rugby league and winning multiple national titles with AS Carcassonne.

 Guilhem, then playing for AS Carcassonne, was called up to represent France in the 1951 tour of Australia and New Zealand and the 1954 Rugby League World Cup played in France.
 He took part only in a match during the tournament and was in the bench during the final against Great Britain, the latter winning the tournament.